asavinov/prosto/README.md

 In traditional approaches to data processing, we frequently need to produce a new table even though we need to define a new attribute.
 For example, in SQL, a new relation has to be produced even if we want to define a new calculated attribute.
 We also need to produce a new relation (using join) if we want to add a column with data from another table.
 Data aggregation by means of groupby operation produces a new relation too, although the goal is to compute a new attribute.

-Thus in many quite important cases, processing data using *only* set operations is counter-intuitive.
-In particular, this is why map-reduce, join-groupby (including SQL) and similar approaches require high expertise and are error-prone.
-The main unique novel feature of `Prosto` is that it adds mathematical *functions* (implemented as columns) to its model by significantly simplifying data processing and analysis.
-Now, if we want to define a new attribute then we can do it directly without defining a new unnecessary table, collection or relation.
+> In many important cases, processing data using *only* set operations is counter-intuitive, and this is why map-reduce, join-groupby (including SQL) and similar set-oriented approaches require high expertise and are error-prone

+The main unique novel feature of `Prosto` is that it relies on a different formal basis:

+> `Prosto` adds mathematical *functions* (implemented as columns) to its model by significantly simplifying data processing and analysis

+Now, if we want to define a new attribute then we can do it directly without defining new unnecessary tables, collections or relations.
+New columns are defined in terms of other columns (in different tables) and this makes this model similar to how spreadsheets work but instead of cells we use columns.
+For comparison, if in spreadsheets we could define a new cell as `A1=B2+C3`, then in `Prosto` we could define a new column as `Column1=Column2+Column3`.
+The main theoretical challange is in introducing a set of column operations between columns in *multiple* tables in such a way that these operations effectively replace relational operations (join and groupby) and cover most important use cases.
+How it is done is described in [[2]](#1). `Prosto` with `Column-SQL` is one possible implementation of this model.

 More info: [Why functions and column-orientation?](https://prosto.readthedocs.io/en/latest/text/why.html#why-functions-and-column-orientation)

-## Benefits of Prosto
+## Unique features and benefits of Prosto

 `Prosto` provides the following unique features and benefits:

-* Easily processing data in multiple tables.
+* Easily processing data in *multiple tables*.
 New derived columns are added directly to tables  without creating multiple intermediate tables

 * Getting rid of join and group-by.
-Column definitions such as link columns and aggregate columns are used instead of join and groupby set operations
+Column definitions such as *link columns* and *aggregate columns* are used instead of join and groupby set operations

-* Flexibility and modularization via user-defined functions.
+* Flexibility and modularization via Python *user-defined functions* (UDF).
 UDFs describe what needs to be done with the data only in this operation using arbitrary Python code.
 If UDF for an operation changes then it is not necessary to update other operations

-* Parameterization of operations by a model object.
+* Parameterization of operations by a *model object*.
 A model can be as simple as one value and as complex as a trained deep neural network.
 This feature leads to a novel view of how data analysis should be organized by combining feature engineering and machine learning so that both model training and model use (predictions or transformations) are part of one data processing workflow.
 Currently models are supported only as static parameters but in future there will be a possibility to train model within the same workflow

 * Future directions.
 Incremental evaluation and data dictionary

 More info: [Benefits of Prosto](https://prosto.readthedocs.io/en/latest/text/why.html#benefits-of-prosto)

-# Quick start
+# Quick start (using Column-SQL)

 ## Creating a workflow